mohd-afeef-badri/psd/joss/paper.md

 Current computational challenges in earthquake simulation include: (1) the need for billions of degrees-of-freedom to capture realistic fault-to-site scenarios [@hori2018application], [@cui2013physics] (2) integration of complex non-linear material behaviors and damage assessment (fracture propagation), and (3) efficient mesh generation and partitioning for irregular geological domains often constructed directly from digital elevation models.
 Tools like `OpenSees`[@mckenna2011opensees] excel in local site response analysis (soils and structures) based on the finite element method (FEM) and `SPECFEM3D` [@Peter_Forward_and_adjoint_2011] or `SEM3D` [@Fares2022sem3d] address seismic wave propagation using the spectral element method.
 However, it is of interest  to have an open-source integrated platform addressing the complete fault-to-site simulation workflow with HPC scalability.

-`PSD` tries to fills this gap by providing a unified computational framework that combines earthquake source modeling, wave propagation simulation, and structural damage assessment within a single scalable FEM solver.  `PDS`'s integration of advanced meshing-partitioning capabilities (`top-ii-vol`), sophisticated material modeling (`Mfront` interface), and fracture mechanics positions it uniquely for comprehensive seismic risk assessment needs requiring both regional-scale wave propagation and local site response including structural analysis.
+`PSD` fills this gap by providing a unified computational framework that combines earthquake source modeling, wave propagation simulation, and structural damage assessment within a single scalable FEM solver.  `PDS`'s integration of advanced meshing-partitioning capabilities (`top-ii-vol`), sophisticated material modeling (`Mfront` interface), and fracture mechanics positions it uniquely for comprehensive seismic risk assessment needs requiring both regional-scale wave propagation and local site response including structural analysis.

 # `PSD` Features and Architecture